 Wearing Your Hair in Tight or Stressful Styles

 If your go-to style is a ponytail, it doesn’t mean that you’re in danger.
 However, regularly or excessively drawing your locks back into tight, slick styles (especially if you have long or thick hair) can tug at hair roots and stress it into breakage.
 In some cases, women have even blamed tight hairstyles such as slick buns and ponytails for premature hair loss and thinning.
-We all love a sleek-back ponytail that.

 Using the Wrong Hair Ties

 It’s probably tempting to just go with whatever is cheapest, but hair ties are one surprising product that can actually pay off if you splurge a little.
 To reduce breakage, try springing for elastic hair ties that are sturdier and gentler.
-Stray away from any products with excessive grips or rubber parts–these may seem like great ideas that will hold well and perform excellently, but ties with these features can often tug and pull at hair, causing it to break or tangle.
+Stray away from any products with excessive grips or rubber parts — these may seem like great ideas that will hold well and perform excellently, but ties with these features can often tug and pull at hair, causing it to break or tangle.

 If your hair breaks often and becomes frizzy or unmanageable despite your best efforts, you may be committing one of these eight hair care mistakes.
-If you refrain from doing these eight things, along with continuing to care for your hair and wash it regularly, you’ll probably notice it become fuller and healthier.
+If you refrain from doing these eight things, along with continuing to care for your hair and wash it regularly, you’ll probably notice it becoming fuller and healthier.
 The simple truth is that if you’re good to your hair, your hair will be good back to you.